bump-sh/docs/src/_help/continuous-integration/github-actions.md

 ## Inputs

 * `doc` (required unless you deploy a directory on a hub): Documentation slug or id.
-Can be found in the documentation settings on https://bump.sh/dashboard
+Can be found in the documentation settings on [your API dashboard](https://bump.sh/dashboard).

 * `token` (required): Do not add your documentation token here, but create an [encrypted secret](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) that holds your documentation token.